Dick Ellsworth: Career

 In 1963, Ellsworth was inducted into the Fresno County Athletic Hall of Fame.

 Personal life

-During the baseball offseasons during his career, Ellsworth sold Serta mattresses.
+During the baseball off-seasons during his career, Ellsworth sold Serta mattresses.
 After his playing career, Ellsworth went into real estate.
 In 2005, Ellsworth joined an ownership group that purchased the Fresno Grizzlies of the Pacific Coast League.

 He was the father of former MLB pitcher Steve Ellsworth.

 Ellsworth died in Fresno on October 10, 2022, at the age of 82.